JimmyLam0215/CS50P-Final-Project/README.md

 ### To quit the program
 Input 5 from the main menu.
-The below message will be shown and the program will be terminated.
+A similar message will be shown as below and the program will be terminated.

 <img width="281" alt="image" src="https://github.com/JimmyLam0215/CS50P-Final-Project/assets/117706705/1779c095-179d-4d75-9ad3-872759f9caa7">